-Standing tall and majestic on the emerald green waters of Gulf of Tonkin, the lime stone structures offer a spectacular panoramic view.
+Standing tall and majestic on the emerald green waters of the Gulf of Tonkin, the lime stone structures offer a spectacular panoramic view.
 These Karst formations resulting from millions of years of erosion (developed by the repeated regression and transgression of the sea on lime stone during wet and warm tropical climate) stretch over a large area towering on the calm, placid waters of Gulf of Tonkin in the northeast of Vietnam.
 Listed as a UNESCO World Heritage Site, Ha Long Bay features around 1600 limestone islands and islets with grottos and enormous caves.
 Rising from the sea in various forms and shapes they look like pillars or fortresses or castles or royal sentinels to the imaginative eye!
 An amazing seascape gifted by Nature.

 Huge and mighty forms on the tranquil waters

 During our recent visit I was happy to note that the bay still looks unspoiled from the time I last visited it, which was some 11 years ago.
 The number of boats and tourists have increased by four to five times but the bay looks unpolluted and serene.
 The misty December air added to the ethereal charm of the bay.

 Legend has it that when the country was newly formed, a dragon and her children descended on the earth to protect the Vietnamese from the invaders from north.
 Emeralds and other gems spit by these heavenly creatures got scattered all around the sea and turned out to be walls of defence.
 These huge walls baffled the enemies, they lost sense of direction and had to flee.
 The dragon and her children made earth their home.
 Thus the name Ha Long which means ‘descending dagon’ came into existence.